Cheerleading in the United Kingdom: ICU World Championships

 The International Cheer Union hosts the ICU Junior World and World Cheerleading Championships annually, with the competition being recognised as the official world championships for the sport.
 The national governing bodies that make up SCUK field national teams to compete at this championship, with the teams historically achieving successful results.

-In 2016, the ICU announced it would be adding a new division for physically disabled athletes to accompany its already successful Special Olympics division for intellectually disabled athletes after collaboration with disabled English athlete Rick Rodgers and his organisation, ParaCheer International.
-As part of this launch, Team England sent the world's first Adaptive Abilities team to perform a showcase at the ICU Worlds 2016 to launch the division.
+In 2016, the ICU announced it would be adding a new division for physically disabled athletes after collaboration with Disabled British athlete Rick Rodgers and his charity, ParaCheer International.
+As part of this launch, ParaCheer International sent the world's first Adaptive Abilities team to perform a showcase at the ICU Worlds 2016 to launch the division under the name Team England.
 Team England went on to win the first gold medal in ParaCheer in 2017, being England's first ever world champion cheerleading team at an ICU competition.
+This led to the ICU then building a collaboration with Special Olympics in 2017 and adding divisions for athletes with intellectual impairment too.

 In 2023, the United Kingdom was represented by national teams from England, Scotland and Wales at the ICU World Championships, winning a total of 7 medals.